-- Foundations share perspectives on how environmental issues are usually linked to racial justice issues and how philanthropy can approach both accordingly.
+- Foundations share perspectives on the ways that environmental issues are linked to racial justice issues and how philanthropy can approach both accordingly.

 - What climate justice efforts are happening in your community?
 What other issues are tied to intersectional environmentalism beyond racial justice?